CrissCCL/DIY_UAV_Motor_System_Identification/README.md

 $$

 > **Note**
-> The presented identification corresponds to an initial experimental estimate obtained during early propulsion testing.
+> This identification represents an initial experimental estimate of the propulsion dynamics.
-> Additional experiments with new ESC hardware are planned to further refine the propulsion dynamic model.
+> Additional tests with new ESC hardware will be performed to refine the motor–ESC dynamic model.

 # 🔬 System Identification